neuralmagic/gateway-api-inference-extension/DEVELOPMENT.md

 ```console
 kubectl create namespace ${NAMESPACE}
 ```
+> **NOTE**: the shared integration cluster currently contains a network
+> policy in `istio-system` that could prevent Envoy gateways in personal
+> namespace from communicating with `istiod.istio-system` service.
+If this
+> is the case, the inferernce gateway will be in `CrashLoop` state and its
+> logs will show connection timeouts to the `istiod` Service VIP.
+> You will need to add the `maistra.io/member-of=istio-system` label to

 You'll need to provide a `Secret` with the login credentials for your private repository (e.g. quay.io).
 It should look something like this: